Man wanted for October murder makes first court appearance in Rochester

 Rochester police were called about 3:20 a.m.
 Oct.
 30, 2020, for a report of a shooting at the Villages at Essex Park.
 Police received a report that two people had been shot in the hallway.
 Police said the shooting appeared to have resulted from some type of fight or disagreement.
 Preliminary reports indicated that the two men and the shooter knew each other, but police were vetting that report at the time.

 Gordon was taken to Mayo Clinic Hospital-Saint Marys, where he was pronounced dead.
-The 20-year-old man was critically injured but his condition was upgraded to stable by early November.
+Court records indicate Gordon was shot in the head and in his back.
+The 20-year-old man was critically injured, but his condition was upgraded to stable by early November.
+He suffered a gunshot wound to his forehead and his upper right chest, according to court documents.

+Police found multiple shell casings in the stairway between the first and second floors of one of the apartment buildings as well as casings near one of the main entrances.
+Police later located a black pistol in a storm drain nearby.
+Anderson is allegedly seen in a Snapchat video from that night "drinking heavily and brandishing a pistol that appears to be identical to the pistol located outside of Essex Park," the complaint reads.

 Anderson's next court appearance is scheduled for March 23.